-- A. To participate in the State Finals, each county must implement procedures B-K, listed below. - B. A county Mock Trial coordinator must be identified (usually through the county office of education). - C. Working in conjunction with CRF, the coordinator must plan and implement a competition involving teams from the county or other nearby counties.
+- A. To participate in the State Finals, each county must implement procedures B-K, listed below. - B. A county Mock Trial coordinator must be identified. - C. Working in conjunction with CRF, the coordinator must plan and implement a competition involving teams from the county or other nearby counties.
 With CRF approval, the coordinator may represent more than one county. - D. If a team is the only team from a county in which no county competition is conducted, that team will be eligible for the State Finals.
-We strongly recommend that such a team participate in the competition of another county to afford the team an opportunity to improve its skills.
-Participation in another county's competition will not impact the team's eligibility for State Finals. - E. All county competitions must be completed by March 1, 2021.
-County coordinators must inform CRF of the name of the winning team by March 1, 2021.

-- F. In addition to registering with their county, all teams and individual team members must provide information requested by the San Diego County Mock Trial Committee to assist the committee with the CRF registration. - G. A teacher or school representative must be identified and present for each team during competition. - H. All team members must be eligible under school district and state rules applicable to involvement in extracurricular activities. - I. All team members must be registered at the school for which they are competing. - J. No new team members may be added to a team after January 15, 2021.
-This also applies to schools that have two teams competing and students may not participate on more than one registered team.
-Team members must remain in the designated registered team with no substitution between the two teams. - Note: Teams representing a county at the state finals must be comprised of students who registered and participated on the current county winning team. - K. The teacher has an affirmative duty to verify each team member's eligibility.
+We strongly recommend that such a team participate in scrimmages or in a competition of another county to afford the team an opportunity to improve its skills.
+Participation in another county's competition will not impact the team's eligibility for State Finals. - E. All county competitions must be completed by March 1, 2022.
+County coordinators must inform CRF of the name of the winning team by March 1, 2022. - F. In addition to registering with their county, all teams and individual team members must provide information requested by the San Diego County Mock Trial Committee to assist the committee with the CRF registration. - G. A teacher or school representative must be identified and present with the team during the entire competition. - H. All team members must be eligible under school district and state rules applicable to involvement in extracurricular activities. - I. All team members must be registered at their official school for which they are competing. - J. No new team members may be added to a team after January 7, 2022.
+This also applies to individual teams from counties where two teams per school are allowed.
+Team members must remain in the designated registered team; no substitution between the two teams.
+Teams representing a county at the state finals must be composed of students who registered and participated on the current county winning team.

+- K. The teacher has an affirmative duty to verify each team member's eligibility.
 Submission of the team roster constitutes certification that the status of each participant has been verified. - L. Home-schooled students may participate in the Mock Trial Program in one of two ways: - 1.
-As a member of the team at the public school she/he would attend if not home-schooled. - 2.
-As a member of an independent team exclusively composed of home-schooled students. - M. Two small schools may join together to form a single Mock Trial team if neither school had a preexisting Mock Trial Program.
+As a member of the team at the public school the student would attend if not home-schooled.

+2. As a member of an independent team exclusively composed of home-schooled students.

+- M. Two small schools may temporarily join to form a single Mock Trial team if neither school had a pre-existing Mock Trial Program.
 For the purposes of the California Mock Trial Program, a "small" school is one with 200 or fewer enrolled students.
-Such combination teams are eligible to represent their county at the State Finals. - N. Mock Trial teams must be school-based.
-On a case-by-case basis, non-school based non-profit organizations (i.e. Boys/Girls Clubs, YMCA, etc.) may be permitted to sponsor a Mock Trial team for students whose school does not offer the Mock Trial program.
+Such combination teams are eligible to represent their county at the State Finals. - N. Mock Trial teams must be school based.
+On a case-by-case basis, non-school based non-profit organizations (i.e., Boys/Girls Clubs, YMCA, etc.) may be permitted to sponsor a Mock Trial team for students whose school does not offer the Mock Trial program.
 However, attempting to create an all-star team is not permitted.
 Among requirements that applicants must demonstrate are a non-profit in good standing, have an operational history as a youth-serving organization, provide adequate insurance, and have a functioning governance structure.
 Applicants must seek approval from their local County Coordinator and are subject to CRF approval.